Track Weight Loss After Baby with This Postpartum Weight Loss Chart

-The good news is that you’re actively eating well and doing light exercise like walking, you can probably count on losing another 1-3 pounds per week for the first 6 weeks postpartum.
+The good news is that you’re actively eating well and doing light exercise like walking, you can probably count on losing an additional 1-2 pounds per week for the first 6 weeks postpartum.

 Once the doc or midwife gives you the okay to work out, ease into it!
 They say that much of your fitness ability postpartum depends on what kind of fitness you did while you were pregnant.